xdityagr/demo-repo/README.md

 # DEMO PROJECT
-this is a demo repository of a demo project. just new to github.
+this is a demo repository of a demo project. just new to github yk.